VShethe/Python-for-Finance-Calculating-and-Comparing-Rates-of-Return-in-Python/README.md

   - INFOSYS (NSE) - Simple Returns
   - INFOSYS (NSE) - Logarithmic Returns
   - Calculating the Risk of a Security - INFY, HINDALCO
+  - Calculating the Return of a Portfolio of Securities - TATAMOTORS, INFY, ICICIBANK, HINDALCO
   - NIFTY - Logarithmic Returns

 **2. USE Stocks - Calculating and Comparing Rates of Return in Python**